Things to Do in Brasov in December

 Brașov Christmas Market

-New Year's Eve Concert in Council Square
+New Year's Eve Celebration in Council Square